BILL ANALYSIS

 1

-The bill removes insurance discrimination against living organ donors, expanding the donor pool.
+The bill removes discriminatory underwriting against living organ donors, expanding the addressable market for life, disability, and long-term care insurers.

 2